radivoje-v/depth-anything-v2/README.md

 python graph_surgery.py --model /relative/path/to/onnx/model --val
 ```
 Because of the "resize" operator, the new model will not give identical outputs
 as the original model.
-Please evaluate the new model to check the performance.
+Please run inference on the new model to check the performance.

 ### Evaluating the validation model

 Modify dist_val.sh script by setting "model_path" to the model you want to evaluate.
-This variable can point to a .pth file, .onnx file or a directory (in case of
+This variable can point to a .pth file or .onnx file.
-evaluation of a SiMa-quantized model).

 ```bash
 cd ./metric_depth